Imagination Age: Economic rise of imagination

 The Imagination Age includes a society and culture dominated by the imagination economy.
 The idea relies on a key Marxist concept that culture is a superstructure fully conditioned by the economic substructure.
 According to Marxist thinking certain kinds of culture and art were made possible by the adoption of farming technology.
 Then with the rise of industry new forms of political organization (democracy, militarism, fascism, communism) were made possible along with new forms of culture (mass media, news papers, films).
 These resulted in people changing.
 In the case of industrialization people were trained to become more literate, to follow time routines, to live in urban communities.

 The concept of the Imagination Age extends this to a new order emerging presently.

 An imagination economy is defined by some thinkers as an economy where intuitive and creative thinking create economic value, after logical and rational thinking has been outsourced to other economies.

 Michael Cox Chief Economist at Federal Reserve Bank of Dallas argues that economic trends show a shift away from information sector employment and job growth towards creative jobs.
 Jobs in publishing, he has pointed out are declining while jobs for designers, architects, actors & directors, software engineers and photographers are all growing.
 This shift in job creation is a sign of the beginning of the Imagination Age.
 The 21st century has seen a growth in games and interactive media jobs.

 Cox argues that the skills can be viewed as a "hierarchy of human talents", with raw physical effort as the lowest form of value creation, above this skilled labor and information entry to creative reasoning and emotional intelligence.
 Each layer provides more value creation than the skills below it, and the outcome of globalization and automation is that labor is made available for higher level skills that create more value.
 Presently these skills tend to be around imagination, social and emotional intelligence.

 Technology

-Key to the idea that imagination is becoming the key commodity of our time is a confidence that virtual reality technology like Oculus Rift and HoloLens will emerge to take much of the place of the current text-and-graphic dominated internet.
-This will provide a 3D internet where imagination and creativity (over information and search) will be key to creating user experience and value.
+The concept that imagination is a commodity rests on the premise that virtual reality technology, such as Oculus Rift and HoloLens, will replace the current text-and-graphic based internet.
+In this 3D internet, creativity and imagination would be utilized to create user experience and value rather than information and search.

 The concept is not limited to just virtual reality.
 Charlie Magee states that the technology that will develop during the Imagination Age would include:

 The best bet is on a hybrid breakthrough created by the meshing of nanotechnology, computer science (including artificial intelligence), biotechnology (including biochemistry, biopsychology, etc.), and virtual reality.

-In The Singularity is Near, Raymond Kurzweil states that future combination of AI, nano-technology, and biotechnology will create a world where anything that can be imagined will be possible, raising the importance of imagination as the key mode of human thinking.
+In The Singularity is Near (2005), Raymond Kurzweil states that future combination of AI, nano-technology, and biotechnology will create a world where anything that can be imagined will be possible, raising the importance of imagination as the key mode of human thinking.